robyirfan/Project-IOT-KMIPNV/README.md

 - and click import

 ## Sum
-This project can help you monitoring and controlling via LoRaWAN for saving more energy to use
+This project can help you monitoring and controlling via LoRaWAN for saving more energy to use.